ajcr/ajcr.github.io/_posts/2023-11-4-hypergeometric-calculators.md

     },
 )
 ```

+We need to pass this object as the input to some algorithm to generate the correct answer.

+### Statistics libraries

 To begin, let's look at using the statistical functions from a library such as [SciPy](https://docs.scipy.org/doc/scipy/reference/stats.html).

-### Statistics libraries

-Here, the king must be seen 2, 3 or 4 times in our draw.
+The king must be seen 2, 3 or 4 times in our draw.
 The queen must be seen 0, 1, 2 or 3 times.
 The jack must appear 0 times.
 The other items must therefore be equal to $7 - \left(\text{king} + \text{queen} + \text{jack}\right)$.
 We need to find all item counts for possible draws:
 ```python
 import itertools